 Modi govt has become creator of violence, divisiveness; has declared war on own people: Sonia Gandhi

-Accusing the Modi government of being the "creator of violence and divisiveness", Congress president Sonia Gandhi on Monday said it had declared a war against its own people and that the writers of this script of polarisation were Prime Minister Narendra Modi and Home Minister Amit Shah.
+Congress president Sonia Gandhi on Monday accused the Modi government of being the "creator of violence and divisiveness" which has declared a war against its own people and said the writers of this script of polarisation are Prime Minister Narendra Modi and Home Minister Amit Shah.
 In a statement, she alleged that the BJP government's intention was clear about wanting to spread instability and creating an atmosphere of religious tension for political interests.

-"But let the Modi government understand.
-When youth power awakens, it gives rise to a new wave of change.
-Police brutalities on the youth and students will prove the beginning of the end of Modi regime," she said.
-"A government's job is to maintain peace and harmony, deliver governance and protect the Constitution.
-But the BJP government has declared a war on its own people.
-It has become the creator of violence and divisiveness.
-The government has pushed the country into an abyss of hatred and made the futures of youth uncertain," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)